xzel23/JpmsGradlePlugin/README.md

 ```
     bundle {
-      type = <one of the package types for your platform>
+      type = <either 'image', 'installer', or one of the package types for your platform>
       name = 'application name'
-      appClass = 'package.ApplicationClass'
+      main = 'package.ApplicationClass'
     }
 ```

-`appClass` can either contain a `main()` method or extend the JavaFx `Application` class If `type` is omitted, an application image is created instead of an installer.
+`main` can either refer to a class containing a `main()` method or extending the JavaFx `Application` class.
+If `type` is omitted, an application image is created.

 I will add new features as I need them and find the time.